Be honest. You’re wondering why everyone is gluten and/or dairy-free.

 - My kids like the Nordic Natural berries for kids.

-If your child is struggling with food sensitivities and find you’re avoiding foods, there is hope.
+In short, if your child is struggling with food sensitivities and you find you’re avoiding foods, there is hope.
 The 4R approach is more than an elimination diet.
-The 4R approach can heal your child’s digestive tract, reduce bloating, gas, diarrhea, and constipation for years to come.
+The 4R approach can heal your child’s digestive tract, reduce bloating, gas, diarrhea, and constipation for years to come, and reduce their risk of autoimmune disease as well.